 Hoi An is a UNESCO World Heritage Site in central Vietnam that offers a curious combination of colonial France coupled with Oriental charm.
-However, its UNESCO status is not the only reason Hoi An is pinned to the travel map.
-Once a major trading port on the silk route the town’s perfectly preserved 15th century trading past continues to thrive today as the tailor’s in Hoi An utilise their magic to produce excellent quality clothes at bargain prices for the seemingly endless passing trade.
+However, Hoi An’s UNESCO status is not the only reason this beautiful location is pinned to the travel map.
+Once a major port on the silk route the town’s perfectly preserved 15th century trading past continues to thrive today as the tailors in Hoi An utilise their magic to produce excellent quality clothes at bargain prices for the seemingly endless passing trade.

 With two visit under my belt, one in 2010 and another this month, here are my tips for making the most of the tailors in Hoi An.

 Make sure you have enough time – that means time for 3 fittings